aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

 **Pipelines** is a paradigm in ML.NET, in which we create an object to which we chain multiple operations, such as data transformations and training algorithms.

    To get started, let's create an MLContext.

+   Open the `Program.cs` file and add the line below to the Main method.

    ```
     var mlContext = new MLContext(seed: 1);